abhishek-vaidya54/test/README.md

 The simplicity of sqlalchemy makes it easy to work with our databases.
 Now that we are familiar with the ORM classes, lets move on to contributing to sat_orm.

+# Running Migrations
+There are two ways to run migrations currently, locally and Online.
+Locally lets you update the database running on your local machine.
+The first thing you want to do is create a migration script.
+Here at SAT we use [alemic](https://alembic.sqlalchemy.org/en/latest/) to create migration scripts.
+By doing `alembic revision -m 'adding_new_column_to_tablename'` will generate a migration script in `alembic/versions`.
+To run this command, make sure you are in the right folder.
+To run migrations for dockv5, make sure you are in the dockv5 directory located at the root of the database_models folder.
+It is the same for the other schemas.
+Once you've create your migration script, make sure you also change the `env.py` file if you are trying to run it locally.
+Checkout the [Editing Database](https://github.com/strongarm-tech/database_models/wiki/Editing-Database) wiki page for more information.

+Once you are ready to make your migration run `alembic upgrade head`, this will update your database according to your changes.
+If you realized you need to downgrade it, simply run `alembic downgrade -1`.

 # Contribution
 As we grow changes to the ORM's will be continuous, the good thing is that they help keep a single source of truth for the database.
 Being able to contribute to the growth of this product properly is essential to the success of sat_orm.
 We will first start with Why to contribute, then we will give a tutorial on how to contribute and lastly what to look out for when contributing.